 Whilst babywearing during pregnancy is possible for the majority of women, we always recommend that you check with your local healthcare professional and also listen to your body closely, so that if at any stage you begin to feel uncomfortable or feel any pressure on the bump you know to stop, rest, and seek a healthcare professional’s advice.
 We also suggest reading this really comprehensive guide which explores carrying during each trimester and safety points to consider at each stage, by our lovely friend Dr Rosie Knowles - read here.

-Zoe, the founder of Oscha Slings, adored carrying while pregnant, "I loved ruck tied under bum (Ruck TUB) when I was pregnant with the twins.
+"I loved ruck tied under bum (Ruck TUB) when I was pregnant with the twins.
 My daughter was a small toddler and really valued the closeness, as well as getting tired legs and needing up when we were out!
 I found it easy to put on and it didn't touch my bump at all."

 Top Tips for Carrying Comfort